230201, Server1: http://farbe.li.tu-berlin.de/index.html or Server2: http://color.li.tu-berlin.de/index.html

 http://standards.iso.org/iso/9241/306/ed-2/index.html.

-Figure 1: Test chart AE49 according to ISO 9241-306 with 1080 colours for 15 contrast steps
+Figure 2: Test chart AE49 according to ISO 9241-306 with 1080 colours for 15 contrast steps

 For the download of this figure in the VG-PDF format, see AEW8L0NP.PDF.

 The above gamma range corresponds to the contrast range 2:1 < C < 4608:1.
 In offices the contrast C = 36:1 is the standard contrast for the displays and the paper.
 The standard contrast of the white and black paper is determined by the reflections R=0,90 and R=0,036.
 The reflection ratio defines the office contrast C = 36:1.
 The standard luminance of the display is LW=142 cd/m^2 for white and LW=4 cd/m^2 for black.
-The luminance ratio defines the office contrast C = 36:1.
+Also the luminance ratio defines the office contrast C = 36:1.

 The contrast C=36:1 has the name CP5 in ISO 9241-306 and produces the optimal readability and colour spacing in a standard office.